Terra Cotta

 Leader of the Centaurs and the Keeper of Time.

 Tempo – Centaur.
-Brother of Kyroan, and wife of Kronos.
+Brother to Kyroan, and wife to Kronos.

 Kyroan – Captain of the Centaur guards.

-Son of Kronus, the great Centaur.
+Son of Kronos, the great Centaur.
 Centaurs have learned to bend time, but not reverse it.
 Coined the phrase "Time does not exist, clocks exist"

 Sir Barnsby Cattlemunger